That Iconic item in every woman’s wardrobe –

 Its simple silhouette and neutral black color, made it the perfect foundation for several outfits.While the standard daily wear certainly in the US and more so in the UK was the ‘utility suit’ – only women of more means could really afford a separate evening frock.
 This image from Life shows a standard black day frock with knee length hem which may have sufficed as an evening outfit as well when worn with an appropriate hat.
 After the war, more flamboyant silhouettes changed the little black dress to suit the fashion era.

-The Edith Head designed / Givenchy inspired full skirt and nipped waist black evening dress, as beautifully worn by Audrey Hepburn in Sabrina, typified the new post war glamor of the LBD.
+The Edith Head designed but Hubert Givenchy inspired full skirt and nipped waist black evening dress, as beautifully worn by Audrey Hepburn in Sabrina, typified the new post war glamour of the LBD.
 Despite these adoptions of the Dior influenced styles, the dresses originator – Coco Chanel stuck firmly to the idea of the LBD being a basic pull on frock with a simple line that fitted in with any fashion era.

 Little Black Dress – 1960s.

-In Breakfast at Tiffanys, Audrey Hepburn makes an iconic entrance from a New York taxi in a stunning Hubert De Givenchy designed little black dress in the films opening sequence.
+In Breakfast at Tiffanys, Audrey Hepburn teams up again with Hubert De Givenchy who designed several little black dresses for her.
 The 1960s celebrated the 1920s era, with short hair, shorter skirts and the gamine looks of Twiggy and Jean Shrimpton.
 Pop stars like Jane Birkin brought the LBD to new hem heights.
-In 1964 the fledgling Eurovision Song contest featured Anneke Grönloh wearing a stunning little black dress.
+In 1964 the fledgling Eurovision Song contest featured Anneke Grönloh wearing a stunning little black mini dress.